ssusancho/QuoteGenerator/WrittenResponse.md

 Provide a written response that does all three of the following:

 ### 3a i.
+Describes the overall purpose of the program

 Quote Generator displays a quote depending on what type of quote the player chooses.
 The player can choose from different catagories of quotes.

 ### 3a ii.
+Describes what functionality of the program is demonstrated in the video.

-The player is given a quote according to what they want.
+The player is shown a quote according to a topic they choose.

 ### 3a iii.
+Describes the input and output of the program demonstrated in the video.

 The input is a number according to the category the player wants, and the output is a random quote from that topic.